 - Reluctant Warrior: He'll fight Mirror Monsters, but is reluctant to fight Riders.

-- Swiss-Army Weapon: Drag Visor-Zwei has folding blade on it (activated by Sword vent), and can be used as a marker for the Meteor Bullet attack.
+- Swiss Army Weapon: Drag Visor-Zwei has a folding blade on it, can shoot beams of light and can be used as a marker for the Meteor Bullet attack.

 - Take Up My Sword: Happens to Shinji twice in 13 Riders, first with the original Ryuki, then with Ren after the Ryuki deck is destroyed by Odin.

-- Upgrade Artifact: Averted, in that his transformation to Ryuki still leaves him with beginner fighting abilities.
+- Averted, in that his transformation to Ryuki still leaves him with beginner fighting abilities.
 He slowly improves his fighting technique as the series progresses.

 Ren is the first Rider introduced, and appears at first to be the epitome of the kind of Rider that Kanzaki wanted in the Rider War: cold, determined and utterly focused on obtaining his wish.
 He used to be a drifter that would travel the country frequenting bars and getting into fights with people that annoyed him.
 The person who saved him from this dead-end life was a girl: Eri Ogawa.

 His contract monster is the batlike Darkwing, the same Mirror Monster that attacked Eri and put her in a coma.
 Kanzaki appeared then and told Ren that if he won the Prize, he could use it to revive his love.
 And so Ren accepted the Advent Deck and fought.